 The endocannabinoid system, which includes the brain, organs, and immune cells, is said to be the “most important physiological system for human health”.
 When this balance is lost, various diseases are likely to occur.
 On the other hand, it is believed that there is a possibility that many diseases can be treated by making good use of the endocannabinoid system.

-Although research is still ongoing on this subject, CBD is known to relieve some symptoms of PMS.
-Here are some examples of the symptoms may be treated with CBD.
+Although research is still ongoing on this subject, CBD is known to relieve some symptoms of PMS and might be able to treat pmdd symptoms as well.
+Here are some examples of the symptoms that may be treated with CBD.

 Depression & Anxiety

 Loss of interest, depression, lack of self-affirmation, and loss of self-esteem are some of the problems that people suffering from PMS and PMDD experience.

 Depression is said to occur when there is an imbalance of serotonin, a naturally occurring substance that functions as a neurotransmitter to carry signals between nerve cells (called neurons) throughout your body.
 A reduction of progesterone in turn decreases the amount of serotonin secreted.
 CBD acts on this serotonin receptor and can be expected to have antidepressant-like effects.
 It is also said to be useful for controlling anxiety.
 Please also refer to the HealthyTOKYO blog for articles on depression and anxiety disorders.

 Feelings of Irritability